kjkoster/stability-preserving-pid-autotuner/readme.md

 * decide: do I cut episodes short?
 That way the step response episodes are of better quality, since they will start at the set-point change.
 * Do I keep the pattern of comparing running with totals?
 * _after DDPG_ consider convolutions,
+* What is the impact of less/more noise?
+How much noise is added anyway?

 ---
 ## Flawed Premise